Typhon0/Arch-Cleaner/README.md

     - Clean Pacman cache
     - Remove unused packages
     - Update mlocate database
-    - use rmshit to delete configuration files, temporary data and logs into $HOME
+    - use rmshit.py to delete configuration files, temporary data and logs into $HOME

-This script use https://github.com/trapd00r/rmshit wich delete configuration files, temporary data and logs into $HOME
+This script use https://github.com/lahwaacz/Scripts/blob/master/rmshit.py which delete configuration files, temporary data and logs into $HOME